 Units may elect to arrive at the Summit one day earlier than the start of their Scout Camp session and/or may opt to stay one day after the conclusion of their selected program.
 A fee of \$75.00 per person, per night, will be charged to the unit account to cover the additional costs for the added time.
-Unit leaders must make arrangements for early arrival or late departure with registration supervisor Cristi Richardson, by calling 304-465-2817.
+Unit leaders can select early arrival and/or late departure arrangements through the arrival plan function, enabled in April (see above).